rbpollock/labboNetwork/docs/interfaces/ireputationminingcycle.md

 # Reputation Mining Cycle (`IReputationMiningCycle`)

-Used to manage the Colony Network reputation mining process.
+Used to manage the Labbo Network reputation mining process.
 Short-lived contracts, each instance exists to support a single mining cycle, and exists in two phases: a first "inactive" phase, and a second, "active" phase.
 During the inactive phase, the contract stores all reputation updates which